Becoming an Elklan Communication Friendly Early Years Setting

 1. Elklan Speech and Language Support for 0-3s or Speech and Language Support for 3-5s

-To achieve CFSe status 1 in 10 early support workers/practitioners complete one of these two courses in ten two-hour sessions.
-“Three day intensive” or E-Learning options (0-3s only) are also available.
+To achieve CFSe status 1 in 10 early support workers/practitioners complete one of these two courses.
 You can find out more about Speech and Language Support for 0-3s and Speech and Language Support for 3-5s.
-Practitioners who have already completed either course within the two years prior to commencing the CFS process can be counted.
-However, training more practitioners adds to the setting’s capacity and will help to extend the CFSe status after the third year.
+Practitioners who have already completed either course within the three years prior to commencing the CFS process can be counted.
+However, training more practitioners adds to the setting’s capacity.

 Participants learn about communication theory, are given practical interventions and understand how and why to use these strategies to help all young children to develop their language and communication skills.
 A portfolio of practical work and interventions with pupils embeds the teaching and this is assessed and marked by the tutor.